Zygo/bees/docs/config.md

 Scanning modes for multiple subvols
 -----------------------------------

-The `--scan-mode` option affects how bees divides resources between subvolumes.
-This is particularly relevant when there are snapshots, as there are tradeoffs to be made depending on how snapshots are used on the filesystem.
+The `--scan-mode` option affects how bees schedules worker threads between subvolumes.
+Scan modes are an experimental feature and will likely be deprecated in favor of a better solution.

+Scan mode can be changed at any time by restarting bees with a different mode option.
+Scan state tracking is the same for all of the currently implemented modes.
+The difference between the modes is the order in which subvols are selected.

-Note that if a filesystem has only one subvolume (i.e. the root, subvol ID 5) then the `--scan-mode` option has no effect, as there is only one subvolume to scan.
+If a filesystem has only one subvolume with data in it, then the `--scan-mode` option has no effect.
+In this case, there is only one subvolume to scan, so worker threads will all scan that one.

+Within a subvol, there is a single optimal scan order:  files are scanned in ascending numerical inode order.
+Each worker will scan a different inode to avoid having the threads contend with each other for locks.
+File data is read sequentially and in order, but old blocks from earlier scans are skipped.

+Between subvols, there are several scheduling algorithms with different
+trade-offs:

-The default mode is mode 0, "lockstep".
-In this mode, each inode of each subvol is scanned at the same time, before moving to the next inode in each subvol.
-This maximizes the likelihood that all of the references to a snapshot of a file are scanned at the same time, which takes advantage of VFS caching in the Linux kernel.
-If snapshots are created very often, bees will not make very good progress as it constantly restarts the filesystem scan from the beginning each time a new snapshot is created.
+Scan mode 0, "lockstep", scans the same inode number in each subvol at close to the same time.
+This is useful if the subvols are snapshots with a common ancestor, since the same inode number in each subvol will have similar or identical contents.
+This maximizes the likelihood that all of the references to a snapshot of a file are scanned at close to the same time, improving dedupe hit rate and possibly taking advantage of VFS caching in the Linux kernel.
+If the subvols are unrelated (i.e. not snapshots of a single subvol) then this mode does not provide significant benefit over random selection.
+This mode uses smaller amounts of temporary space for shorter periods of time when most subvols are snapshots.
+When a new snapshot is created, this mode will stop scanning other subvols and scan the new snapshot until the same inode number is reached in each subvol, which will effectively stop dedupe temporarily as this data has already been scanned and deduped in the other snapshots.

-Scan mode 1, "independent", simply scans every subvol independently in parallel.
-Each subvol's scanner shares time equally with all other subvol scanners.
-Whenever a new subvol appears, a new scanner is created and the new subvol scanner doesn't affect the behavior of any existing subvol scanner.
+Scan mode 1, "independent", scans the next inode with new data in each subvol.
+Each subvol's scanner shares inodes uniformly with all other subvol scanners until the subvol has no new inodes left.
+This mode makes continuous forward progress across the filesystem and provides average performance across a variety of workloads, but is slow to respond to new data, and may spend a lot of time deduping short-lived subvols that will soon be deleted when it is preferable to dedupe long-lived subvols that will be the origin of future snapshots.
+When a new snapshot is created, previous subvol scans continue as before, but the time is now divided among one more subvol.

-Scan mode 2, "sequential", processes each subvol completely before proceeding to the next subvol.
-This is a good mode when using bees for the first time on a filesystem that already has many existing snapshots and a high rate of new snapshot creation.
-Short-lived snapshots (e.g. those used for `btrfs send`) are effectively ignored, and bees directs its efforts toward older subvols that are more likely to be origin subvols for snapshots.
-By deduping origin subvols first, bees ensures that future snapshots will already be deduplicated and do not need to be deduplicated again.
+Scan mode 2, "sequential", scans one subvol at a time, in numerical subvol ID order, processing each subvol completely before proceeding to the next subvol.
+This avoids spending time scanning short-lived snapshots that will be deleted before they can be fully deduped (e.g. those used for `btrfs send`).
+Scanning is concentrated on older subvols that are more likely to be origin subvols for future snapshots, eliminating the need to dedupe future snapshots separately.
+This mode uses the largest amount of temporary space for the longest time, and typically requires a larger hash table to maintain dedupe hit rate.

+Scan mode 3, "recent", scans the subvols with the highest `min_transid` value first (i.e. the ones that were most recently completely scanned), then the highest `max_transid` (i.e. the ones that were created later), then falls back to "independent" mode to break ties.
+This interrupts long scans of old subvols to give a rapid dedupe response to new data, then returns to the old subvols after the new data is scanned.
+It is useful for large filesystems with multiple active subvols and rotating snapshots, where the first-pass scan can take months, but new duplicate data appears every day.

+The default scan mode is 1, "independent".

 If you are using bees for the first time on a filesystem with many existing snapshots, you should read about [snapshot gotchas](gotchas.md).